dcunited001/dc.files/UBUNTU15_INSTALL.md

 update/reinstall nvidia drivers or wireless drivers, which i expected to.
 I may still need to reinstall CUDA though.

+however, i did need to rebuild `bcwc_pcie` and reinstall the `facetimehd` camera module

-if you need to remove these, simply `sudo apt-get remove` the corresponding packages
+if you need to remove these mainline kernels, simply `sudo apt-get remove` the corresponding packages

 ### updating kernel with build